Eating disorders in young people - a parent's guide

 There are two main types of eating disorders that commonly affect young people:

-There are also ‘atypical’ eating disorders.
+There are also ‘atypical’ eating disorders, like food addiction, for example.
 These do not fully match the criteria needed to be diagnosed as either anorexia or bulimia, but are still a cause for real concern.
 Many patients do not meet the full criteria but can still be very unwell.

 What is it?

 Anorexia nervosa is an eating disorder which focuses on starving the body, often causing the individual to become dangerously thin.
-It is associated with extreme food restriction and a real fear of gaining weight, together with an inaccurate self body image.
+It is associated with extreme food restriction and a real fear of gaining weight, together with an inaccurate self body image, which can also lead to body dysmorphia.
 Anorexia affects both genders, but is most common amongst young women between the ages of 14 and 25.

 - Significant weight loss (or failure to grow as expected in children)